<< Learning Center

 About the Author

-Bill Stark helped make some of the early history of CFD, now named Described and Captioned Media Program (DCMP), as he has been with the program on an almost continuous basis since 1966.
+Bill Stark helped make some of the early history of CFD, now named Described and Captioned Media Program (DCMP), as he had been with the program on an almost continuous basis since 1966.
 He first served as a CFD depository manager in a residential school.
-He has also been a film and video evaluator, a captioner, a summer lesson guide workshop administrator, a consultant, and then Projector Director for over 20 years.
+He had also been a film and video evaluator, a captioner, a summer lesson guide workshop administrator, a consultant, and served as Projector Director for over 20 years.

 References